Asian-Pan-Genome/APGp1/README.md

 # Asian Pan-Genome project phase 1
 Welcome to the repository for APG Phase 1 (APGp1).
 In this phase, we have generated a total of 320 de novo near-T2T assemblies from 160 East Asian (EAS) individuals.
+Detailed sequencing information for each individual is available in [`APGp1_metadata.csv`](APGp1_metadata.csv).

 ## Table of Contents